 I haven't spoken to my ex since that day in the park and deleted all trace of him from my life on social media, etc., but I know him and I know what happened will be imprinted on his brain forever.
 Maybe on some level I am doing wrong by whoever he might end up with in the future, but I have owned my experience the best that I can.
 I had some private counselling sessions at the beginning of my new relationship, and that's enough for me.
 For now.
 I don't know how I'll feel in the future.

 As it stands, I am comfortable living my life without the ghost of what happened haunting me.
 I'm pretty good.
 I know I have the power to go to the police if and when I want to, but for me, the idea of going into a court room to face something I have more or less psychologically dealt with is not what I want at the moment.
 And that is my right.

 Sexual assault is unforgivable.
-It is gender-less and orientation-less, a violation of another person's body.
-Just because you're a man, and you respond to the touch of someone you love, doesn't make assault any less serious.
-If anyone—gay, straight, whatever—says "no" in a sexual encounter, it has to be enough to make it stop.
+It is gender-less and orientation-less; a violation of another person's body.
+Just because you're a man, and you respond to someone you love's touch, doesn't make assault any less serious.
+If anyone – gay, straight, whatever – says "no" in a sexual encounter, it has to be enough to make it stop.
 If it's not, and the person carries on, that is assault.
-There are no gray areas.
+There are no grey areas.

 The reason I wanted to speak about my experience on a public platform, though, is to urge anyone who has experienced anything similar to tell someone – a friend, a relative, anyone you can trust.
 I'm fortunate that I had the means, psychologically, to deal with it in the way that I did, and to talk to my ex-boyfriend about it face-to-face.
 But not everyone will be able to do that.

 I would plead with anyone who's been sexually assaulted in similar circumstances to tell someone you trust, and don't ever, ever pretend that it's not a big deal.
 Context is irrelevant if you've said "no".
 These things might happen in the dark but they should never be kept that way.